zhangyihome/code-push-cli/cli/README.md

 ## Viewing release history

-You can view a history of releases for a specific app deployment (including promotions) using the following command:
+You can view a history of the 50 most recent releases for a specific app deployment (including promotions) using the following command:

 ```
 code-push deployment history <appName> <deploymentName>